srsran/srsRAN_4G_docs/srslte_user_manuals/source/4g/source/srsepc/source/1_epc_intro.rst

 ********

 The srsEPC LTE core network includes the implementation of the MME, HSS and SPGW entities.
-The features of each of these entities is furthered described below.
+The features of each of these entities is further described below.

 MME Features
 ++++++++++++